ALCOpenSource/Mentor-Management-System-Team-3/frontend/mms-Admin/src/assets/images/flag-icons-main/README.md

 ## Credits

-- This project wouldn't exist without the awesome and now deleted collection of SVG flags by [koppi](https://github.com/koppi).
+-This project wouldn't exist without the awesome and now deleted collection of SVG flags by [koppi](https://github.com/koppi).
-- Thank you [Andrejs Abrickis](https://twitter.com/andrejsabrickis) for providing the `flag-icons` name on [npm](https://www.npmjs.com/package/flag-icons).
+-Thank you [Andrejs Abrickis](https://twitter.com/andrejsabrickis) for providing the `flag-icons` name on [npm](https://www.npmjs.com/package/flag-icons).